lcpilling/lcpilling/README.md

 ### Hi there 👋

-- 🔭 I’m a genetic epidemiologist researching mechanisms of human health, disease, and ageing, at the University of Exeter Medical School in the UK.
-Ultimately I want to inform efforts to "personalize medicine" - to improve outcomes in patients by tailoring treatment, utilizing phenotypic, biomarker, genetic, and health data.
+- 🔭 I’m a genetic epidemiologist researching mechanisms of human health, disease, and ageing.
+I work in the Department of Clinical and Biomedical Science at the University of Exeter in the UK.
+I aim to inform efforts to "personalize medicine" - to improve outcomes in patients by better of understand of disease mechanism and tailoring treatment, utilizing phenotypic, biomarker, genetic, and health data.

 - 🌱 I’m currently particularly interested in:
     - using causal analysis methods in pharmacogenetics to understand treatment effect heterogeneity